hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

-10. Then choose one of the displayed roles.
+10. Then, choose one of the displayed roles.

 </br>